Privatix/privatix/doc/privatix-core/core/messaging/offering/offering-template.md

   * `Service custom fields` - \(aka additional parameters\) any fields that needed for particular service operation.
 They do not processed by `Privatix core`, but passed to `Privatix adapter` for any custom logic.
 * `UI schema` - schema that can be used by GUI to display fields for best user experience

 Each `Offering template` has unique hash.
 Any offering always includes in its body hash of corresponding `offering template`.
-That's how offering is linked to template and related `service plug-in`.
+That's how offering is linked to template and related `service module`.

 When Client receives offering, he checks that: